Romfos/AutoTests.Framework/README.md

 # How to use
 1) Create and configure basic specflow project
 2) Add nuget packages
-3) Run AutoTestsFrameworkBuilder (do clone and see example)
-4) Try to understand example in AutoTests.Framework.Tests ...
+3) Run AutoTestsFrameworkBuilder (You can review example in BootstrapTests) ...
 Profit